Shubham-Rasal/portfolio3/src/content/blog/devlog-4.md

 This was built using Spheron Network of compute for training (https://spheron.network).

 I will explain how I did it in another blog post soon.

+This was a wrap-up of all the things I did recently.
+See you in the next edition!!